-The model implies that, if two households are identical in all aspects measured by the sociodemographics variables and residing in the same category of urban/rural dimension, but one household is located in a residential area that is 1000 housing units per square mile denser (roughly 50% of the sample average), the household in the denser area will drive 1341 (6.9%) miles per year less than the household in the less dense area.
+The model implies that if two households are identical in all aspects measured by the sociodemographics variables and residing in the same category of urban/rural dimension, but one household is located in a residential area that is 1000 housing units per square mile denser (roughly 50% of the sample average), the household in the denser area will drive 1341 (6.9%) miles per year less than the household in the less dense area.
+This yields an arc elasticity of -.08, which is somewhat higher than the overall -.04 elasticity in the meta-analysis performed by Ewing and Cervero (2010) and within the -.05 --.12 range reported in Transportation Research Board (2009).
 This is the net effect of vehicle ownership level and trip patterns.
 Also note that this is the partial effect of residential density within a category defined by the urban/rural dimension variable.

 We can compare this result with that in California subsample analysis, which uses the same specification including the urban/rural dimension and imposing the same restrictions on the coefficient matrices as in this study.
 The California subsample is the data containing 2,079 observations, which was used in Brownstone and Golob (2009).
 In national sample, the coefficient of residential density on household annual mileage is greater than the California subsample result of -780 (3.6%) in response to a 1000 housing units per square mile density change (roughly 40% of the sample average).
 The Chow test that compares the coefficient from the model using 4534 national data (excluding California) and the coefficient from the model using 2079 California subsample cannot reject the null of no systematic difference at 5% confidence level (P-value is 0.0657).
+Note however that since the density in California is higher, the similar arc elasticity of VMT with respect to density for the California subsample is -.09 which is slightly higher than we found for our national sample.

 The household in a 1000 housing units per square mile denser area will consume 65 (7.0%) fewer gallons of fuel, and this effect of residential density on fuel usage is decomposed into two paths of influence.
-The mileage difference of 1341 miles leads to a difference of 59 gallons, which is calculated by multiplying 0.0441 gallons per mile (from the coefficient of mileage on fuel consumption in Table 5) by 1341 mileage difference.
+The mileage difference of 1341 miles leads to a difference of 59 gallons, which is calculated by multiplying 0.0441 gallons per mile (from the coefficient of mileage on fuel consumption in Table 6) by 1341 mileage difference.
 However, there is an additional direct effect of density on fuel consumption of 6 gallons per 1,000 housing units per square mile.
 This is due to the relationship between residential density and fleet fuel economy, a result of vehicle type choice; people in denser area choose more fuel efficient vehicles.

 The total impact of density on fuel consumption in national data (65 gallons) is slightly greater than the California subsample result of 47 (4.5%) fewer gallons of fuel in denser area.
 However, the direct effect of density on fuel consumption (6 gallons) is quantitatively smaller than the California subsample result of 14 gallons and it accounts for only 9% (6/65) of the total impact of residential density on fuel consumption.
-It is much smaller than the California subsample result of 29% (14/47).
-However, the Chow test does not reject the null of no systematic difference between the two coefficients (the direct impact of density on fuel usage) at any usual confidence level (P-value is 0.1043).
+It is smaller than the California subsample result of 29% (14/47).
+However, the Chow test does not reject the null hypothesis of no systematic difference between the two coefficients (the direct impact of density on fuel usage) at any usual confidence level (P-value is 0.1043).

 4.2.2.
-Urban/rural dimension and Rail transit dummy
+Urban/rural dimension and Rail transit dummies